soygul/koan/README.md

 npm start
 ```

-Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)
+Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000).
+If you want to run tests, simply type:

+```bash
+npm test
+```

 ## Configuration
 All configuration is specified in the [server/config](server/config/) folder, particularly the [config.js](server/config/config.js) file.
 Here you can hook up any social app keys if you want integration with Twitter, Facebook, or Google.

-## Test
-To run all the tests, simply type

-```bash
-npm test
-```

 ## Heroku Deployment
 Before you start make sure you have <a href="https://toolbelt.heroku.com/">heroku toolbelt</a> installed.